simiel/BT-project/readme.md

   - Verify that your Infura project ID is correct and has sufficient access.

 - **Front-End Issues:**
-  - Ensure all dependencies are installed by running `npm install`.
+  - Ensure all dependencies are installed by running `yarn`.
   - Check the browser console for any errors and address them accordingly.

 ### Roadmap & Future Improvements